drivechain-project/drivechain.info/peer-review/peer-review-new.md

 Second, as with the "miners can steal" language, this critique is grounded in poor Bitcoin Philosophy.
 Critics intentionally conflate "node centralization" and "miner centralization", in the hopes that, by reusing a word, the audience can be tricked into thinking that the two concepts are similar to each other.
 In reality they have nothing to do with each other.
 Node centralization (the [real one](http://www.truthcoin.info/blog/measuring-decentralization/)) makes life harder for the user, and is self-evidently bad.

 But with mining it is a different story.
 While "mining", the process, is the core element of Bitcoin's design, the mere act of "finding a block" is utterly neutral.
 If this block contributes to the longest chain, it is good; if it contributes to a reorg chain, then it is bad.
 So if we make mining "easier", we also make attacking Bitcoin easier.
-And in fact, when the difficult adjusts upwards, there is cheering and applause (as there was with the SegWit UASF).
+And in fact, when the difficultly adjusts upwards, there is cheering and applause (as there was with the SegWit UASF).

 Miners are not customers, they are suppliers.
 After a certain point, what is good for one is *bad* for the other.
-One example is "forced teamwork in the name of efficiency", aka "mining centralization" -- it is inconvenient for miners...but good for users.
+For example: "forced teamwork in the name of efficiency" (aka "mining centralization") is inconvenient for miners...but good for users.

 Third, txn-censorship is a privacy-failure; it has nothing to do with pools or sidechains or merged mining.
 If Bitcoin had strong privacy, users would be protected from censorship.
 Adversaries could only respond by 'censoring everything'; but if they can manage that, then we are doomed in any case.